jonas-johansson/ShortestPathDijkstra/README.md

 Shortest Path Using Dijkstra's Algorithm
 ========================================

-Example C++ project showing how to use Dijkstra's algorithm to find the shortest path through a graph.
+Example C++ program showing how to use Dijkstra's algorithm to find the shortest path through a graph.

 * Written for clarity - not for performance
 * Test-driven development method used